NAU GPR Graduate Programs

 diversity of backgrounds, but with a common interest in building better

 communities and environments in a diversity of ways through the tools GIS

 and community planning and recreation.

 universities are required to submit an unofficial digital copy of their

 undergraduate transcripts with their application.
 They are only required to submit

 official transcripts after they have been admitted by the GPR Department.

-Students will not be able to enroll in classes until
+Students will not be able to enroll in classes until their official transcripts

-transcripts before their application will be reviewed by the GPR
+application will be reviewed by the GPR Department.

 Please see our additional FAQs specifically for: